into your inbox

 - Gustavo Kuerten, the shock Roland-Garros champion

-In this last round-robin match of the 1999 edition, although they were close in terms of rankings, Andre Agassi (world No 1) was the heavy favourite against Gustavo Kuerten (world No 3).
+In this final round-robin match of the 1999 edition, although they were close in terms of rankings, Agassi (world No 1) was the heavy favourite against Kuerten (world No 3).
 Since his unexpected triumph at Roland-Garros, the Las Vegas Kid had reached the final at Wimbledon, claimed the US Open title and lifted the trophy in Bercy.
-On the other hand, Kuerten, despite his good results all year round, had only won three matches in five tournaments since his loss in the quarter-finals at Flushing Meadows.
-Furthermore, in their three last encounters, Agassi had prevailed without losing a single set.
+On the other hand, Kuerten, despite his good results all-year round, had only won three matches in five tournaments since his loss in the quarter-finals at Flushing Meadows.
+Furthermore, in their three last encounters, Agassi had prevailed without dropping a single set.

-So far, the world No 1 had easily won his two first matches in Hanover, dismissing Nicolas Lapentti (6-1, 6-2), and claiming an impressive 6-2, 6-2 win over his rival Pete Sampras.
+So far, the world No 1 had easily won his two first matches in Hanover, dismissing Nicolas Lapentti (6-1, 6-2), and claiming an impressive 6-2, 6-2 win over his arch-rival Pete Sampras.
 Kuerten had also won against Lapentti (6-1, 6-2), but he had been heavily defeated by Sampras (6-3, 6-2).
-Nonetheless, the Brazilian entered the court with ambition, but, despite the 13 aces that he fired, and the fact that he was the first to break Agassi’serve since the start of the tournament, the world No 1 proved too strong that day.
+Nonetheless, the Brazilian entered the court with high ambitions.
+Despite the 13 aces he fired, and the fact that he was the first to break Agassi’s serve since the start of the tournament, the world No 1 proved too strong that day.
 Agassi prevailed 6-4, 7-5.

 After the handshake, a ceremony was held on court to celebrate Agassi’s new title: he was sure to finish the end as world No 1.
 While holding the glass trophy, the 1999 ATP Tour champion, who had been so close to retirement in 1997, commented: “It symbolises a lot for me professionally and personally.
 It’s a big accomplishment for me.“

-As often, Agassi’s satisfaction would be spoiled by his rival Sampras, who would play at his best level again to beat him in the final (6-1, 7-5, 6-4).
+As many times in the past, Agassi’s celebrations would be spoiled by his rival Sampras, who would play at his best level again to beat him in the final (6-1, 7-5, 6-4).

-In the following years, Agassi would add three more Australian Open titles to his career achievements (2000, 2001, 2003), holding a total of eight Grand Slam tournaments, and he would appear for the last time at the top of the ATP ranking on September 7, 2003.
-In 2005, aged 35, he would still reach his last Grand Slam final in New-York, where he was defeated by Roger Federer (6-3, 2-6, 7-6, 6-1).
-Only in 2006 would he leave the top 10 once and for all.
-Attending only eight tournaments, he would put an end to his career at Flushing Meadows.
+In the following years, Agassi would add three more Australian Open titles to his career achievements (2000, 2001, 2003), taking his total to eight Grand Slam tournaments, and he would appear for the last time at the top of the ATP rankings on September 7, 2003.
+In 2005, aged 35, he would reach his last Grand Slam final in New York, where he was defeated by Roger Federer (6-3, 2-6, 7-6, 6-1).
+Only in 2006 would he exit the top 10 once and for all.
+Playing only eight tournaments, he would put an end to his career at Flushing Meadows.
 After delivering a last epic fight to prevail against world No 8 Marcos Baghdatis (6-4, 6-4, 3-6, 5-7, 7-5), he would be defeated by Benjamin Becker in the third round, 7-5, 6-7, 6-4, 7-5.

-Gustavo Kuerten would remain the best clay-court player on the tour for a while, and would eventually claim two more titles in Roland-Garros in 2000 (beating Magnus Norman, 6-2 6-3 2-6 7-6) and 2001 (edging Alex Corretja, 6-7 7-5 6-2 6-0), the year he drew his famous heart on the Court Philippe Chatrier.
-In 2000, after an amazing triumph at the Masters Cup, where he defeated both Andre Agassi and Pete Sampras on fast indoor courts, he would end the year as world no.1.
-Suffering from a serious hip injury, he would not be able to defend his 2001 Parisian title in 2002, and the rest of his career would be a long struggle against this injury that he would never overcome.
-Eventually, he would retire from the game in 2008, after two years of inactivity, after a last appearance in Roland-Garros.
+Gustavo Kuerten would remain the best clay-court player on the tour for a while and would eventually claim two more titles in Roland-Garros, in 2000 beating Magnus Norman, 6-2 6-3 2-6 7-6, and in 200, the year he drew his famous heart on the Court Philippe Chatrier, edging Alex Corretja, 6-7 7-5 6-2 6-0.
+In 2000, after an incredible triumph at the Masters Cup, where he defeated both Agassi and Sampras on fast indoor courts, he would end the year as world No1.
+Suffering from a serious hip injury, he would not be able to defend his 2001 French Open title the next year, and the rest of his career would be a long struggle against this injury that he would never overcome.
+Eventually, he would retire from the game in 2008, after two years of inactivity, after one final appearance in Roland-Garros.